SGAI-Team-A/SOS/README.md

 Thank you!

-Developed by Sabria Yen-Ko, Lucas Helms, Alexander Wang, and Seonyoung Lee
+Developed by Sabrina Yen-Ko, Lucas Helms, Alexander Wang, and Seonyoung Lee